sourabhbhavsar007/ticketing-service/readme.md

 The system user JWT (Json Web Token) based authentication which means that user must first enter his/her credentials and procure a JWT token on successful authentication which would be used in subsequent requests.
 The jwt token is to be passed in the Authorization header as "Bearer <jwt token>" in the subsequent requests.

+## To make system prod ready:

+To make this service prod-ready following changes are added :

+Service Discovery: Eureka Client

+DDoS Protection: Rate Limiting with Resilience4j

+Circuit Breaker: Resilience4j Circuit Breaker

+Caching: Caffeine Cache

+Profiling: Separate Profiles for environments

+HTTPS: SSL Configuration

+Connection Pooling: HikariCP

+Database Migration: Flyway

+Logging and MDC: Logback and MDC

+Monitoring: Actuator Endpoints

+Please refer application-prod.properties for properties related to above areas.

+I have also added @Cacheable to increse efficience by minimizing DB calls.

+I have enhanced test cases and test coverge.
+The test coverage can be seen by navigating to target/site/index.html as I have added Jacoco plugin.

 ## System Design:

 ### Architecture Diagram: